acoppes/wp-html-rotator/readme.txt

 [rotator start="9am -0600" end="5pm -0600"]...[/rotator]

-note: Using GMT notation doesn't work in some installations, not sure which php version is required for that to work.
+Note: Using GMT notation doesn't work in some installations, not sure which php version is required for that to work.

+Note: the hour range is server based time and the default timezone is UTC, in other words, it depends on the configured time of the server.

+There is a page available at "Settings" -> "Schedule generator" in the wp admin console with a basic form which lets you generate the short code configuring different values like start and end times, among others.

 == Configuration ==